Yasmani Grandal Player Props: White Sox vs. Giants

 Looking to place a prop bet on Yasmani Grandal?
 Check out what's available at BetMGM and sign up with this link!

-- Grandal hit .202 with seven doubles, five home runs and 46 walks.
+- Grandal is batting .278 with a double, a home run and three walks.

+- In three of six games this season, Grandal has picked up at least one hit, including one game with multiple hits.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.